ScPrime (SCP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ScPrime Historical Price

-According to the latest data gathered on ScPrime live price page, the current price of ScPrime is 0.068791USD.
-The circulating supply of ScPrime(SCP) is 56.02M SCP , giving it a market capitalization of $3.85M.
+According to the latest data gathered on ScPrime live price page, the current price of ScPrime is 0.063875USD.
+The circulating supply of ScPrime(SCP) is 56.03M SCP , giving it a market capitalization of $3.58M.

 The ScPrime Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SCP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.